KovtunV/SimpleCAP/README.md

 ```

 By default the topic name is **MyRequestModel** and Group is **null**, but you can override this by meance of using the attribute **OverrideSubscribe**.
-Furthermore, you can use this attribute with request class **MyRequestModel**.
+Furthermore, you can use this attribute with a request class **MyRequestModel**.

 ### Event bus
 Inject `ISimpleCapBus` in your Controller, Service, etc.